 - Ill Girl: Her character function.

-- Meaningful Name: Her nickname refers to the figure from Greek mythology who was taken away to the underworld.
+- Meaningful Name: Her nickname refers to the figure from Greek mythology who was taken away to the Underworld by Hades.

 - My Greatest Failure: Serves as this to Marcone, who was horrified that an innocent child was so badly hurt in a shootout that he was involved in.

 - Only Mostly Dead: In a coma, but still alive.

 Amanda's father and Helen's husband.
 Sought revenge on Marcone after Amanda was rendered comatose; when Marcone's lawyers prevented them from suing Marcone, he and his wife took a darker path.

 - Broken Bird: A rare male example.
 The loss of his daughter is something he hasn't recovered from.

 - Bus Crash: Killed offscreen in a prison riot while serving his sentence.

 - Despair Event Horizon: After the loss of his daughter, he and his wife push themselves into seeking revenge against Marcone.

 - Put on a Bus: Arrested for his involvement in the Three-Eye cult.